-All nutrition education will be scientifically based, consistent with the most recent Dietary Guidelines for Americans.
+All nutrition education will be scientifically based, consistent with the United States Department of Agriculture's (USDA) Dietary Guidelines for Americans.

 Nutrition education may be offered in the school cafeteria as well as in the classroom, with coordination between school foodservice staff and teachers.
-Teachers can display posters, videos, websites, etc. on nutrition topics and send materials home to involve parents.
+Teachers can display posters, videos, websites, etc. on nutrition topics.

-Participation in USDA nutrition programs is encouraged as the District conducts nutrition education activities and promotions that involve students, parents, and the community.
+Participation in USDA nutrition programs such as "Team Nutrition" is encouraged as the District conducts nutrition education activities and promotions that involve students, parents, and the community.
 The school nutrition team responsible for these activities will be composed of child nutrition services staff, student services staff, school nurses, health teachers, and physical education coaches.

-School Community
+School Community.
 For a truly comprehensive approach to the school-based nutrition program and services, it is crucial that all members of the school community help to create an environment that supports healthy eating practices.
 Administrators, teachers, school foodservice and other personnel, parents and students need to be involved in this effort.
 Decisions made in all school programming need to reflect and encourage positive nutrition messages and healthy food choices.
-This includes coordination of nutrition education with the cafeteria and the promotion of healthy food choices in the cafeteria and all school events, such as fundraisers.
+This includes coordination of nutrition education with the cafeteria and the promotion of healthy food choices in the cafeteria and all school events from fundraisers to rewards for positive classroom behavior.

-Local Community
+Local Community.
 The effectiveness of school-based nutrition programs and services can be enhanced by outreach efforts in the surrounding community.
 Personnel should be familiar with the health and nutritional resources available through the town and local agencies.
 Contacts should be made with the health department, community nutrition programs, health centers, local food pantries and fitness programs.
 Once contact has been established, collaborative efforts should be made with other community agencies to positively influence the health and nutritional status of school-age children.